frob/frob.github.com/content/posts/2016-10-24-lets-take-a-look-at-webvr-with--aframe.md

         - //cdnjs.cloudflare.com/ajax/libs/aframe/0.3.2/aframe.js
 ---

+What if you could build a VR experience with nothing but HTML tags?
+No game engine, no compiled binaries, no 30-minute tutorial before you see a cube on screen.
+That is what [A-Frame](https://aframe.io) promises, and in this post I am going to put it through its paces -- converting my old Three.js demo, loading 3D models, and building billboard sprites, all with markup and minimal JavaScript.

-Do you remember that time when you tried to find a Javascript library only to find the wrong Javascript library with the same name.
-Well that happened when I was looking for [A-Frame](https://aframe.io).
-Just so you know we are not talking about the slightly older MVC Javascript framework named AFrame; today, we are going to be talking about [Mozilla's WebVR library A-Frame](https://aframe.io).
+Just so you know we are not talking about the slightly older MVC Javascript framework also named AFrame; today, we are going to be talking about [Mozilla's WebVR library A-Frame](https://aframe.io).

 # What is [A-Frame](https://aframe.io/docs/0.3.0/introduction/faq.html#do-i-call-it-“a-frame”-or-“aframe”-or-“aframevr”-or-“aframe”)